stankur/shapeshifter/README.md

 There is an issue where if you are in the editor mode, and you go from read to customize view, the summary/expand toggles that show up are not at the right place.
 It seems like only one is showing at the top left.

-Animation is displaying in the published view for switching tabs, etc. We don't want it to work for those kind of things.
-But it is proper in the editor's read view.

 When you press backspace at the start of a paragraph, cursor is just gone, not transfered.
 Should be transferred to previous paragraph, and the point where the two paragraphs are joined.

 There is a bit of jump in the summary when you go from card, and you click a heading, to default section container view, or vice versa.
+This issue only shows up when the card is in the third hierarchy level, and beyond, strangely enough.